 1) While we agree that Drive-in racks take longer to load or unload, pushback is generally faster to unload than Flow-Rail because the operator just lifts up the pallet and backs up.
 With Flow-Rail, the operator must tilt the pallet just right and then back out while maintaining pressure on the chain.

-4) 3D’s low profile pushback has roughly the same height profile as Flow-Rail.
-While pushback requires slope, no clearance is required at the back of a lane, and therefore there is no height disadvantage to use pushback.
+4) 3D’s low profile pushback rack system has roughly the same height profile as Flow-Rail.
+While pushback requires slope, no clearance is required at the back of a lane, and therefore there is no height disadvantage to using pushback.

 5) Drive-in and Flow-Rail have no depth restrictions.
 Pushback can work with a variety of depths, but it must be designed that way right from the start.